 The Julien Lestel Ballet started at the Espace Pierre Cardin in January 2007 for the performance of its first choreography Les Âmes Frères.
-Today, it has twenty-one choreographies in its repertoire and is composed of eleven dancers from different backgrounds who reveal their own individuality while remaining in the modern neoclassical style that characterizes the choreographies.
+Today, it has more than twenty choreographies in its repertoire and is composed of twelve dancers from different backgrounds who reveal their own individuality.

 "My research is centered on the creation of unrestrained, fluid movements, but also on fractured ones with breaks in rhythm, inducing an emotion so that the spectator can be carried into a combined dynamic of power, sensuality and poetry, all highlighted by the dancers."